 Construction of the Cincinnati subway in the abandoned bed of the Miami and Erie Canal.

 The main point of the loop was to collect the many standard gauge interurban lines that terminated on the outskirts of the city and bring them downtown.
 The broad gauge lines would be converted to standard gauge, and some dedicated cars would be used for city service.
 Of the nine interurban lines serving Cincinnati, four were within easy reach of the proposed loop, these were the Ohio Electric (precursor to the Cincinnati & Lake Erie), the Cincinnati & Hamilton (Mill Creek Valley Line), the Interurban Railway & Terminal's Rapid Railway division, and the Cincinnati & Columbus.
 Due to the north and easterly route of the loop, the Cincinnati, Lawrenceburg & Aurora was pretty much out of luck, operating along the Ohio River to the west.
-The Cincinnati, Milford & Loveland wanted to build an extension from their terminus at Erie Avenue near Red Bank to connect with Oakley to get to the loop, but that never materialized.
+The Cincinnati, Milford & Blanchester planned to build an extension from their terminus at Erie Avenue near Red Bank to connect with Oakley via Brotherton Road to get to the loop, but that never materialized.
 The two IR&T divisions and the Cincinnati, Georgetown & Portsmouth which operated to the east and terminated in Columbia-Tusculum also were far removed from the loop.
 A proposed concrete or steel viaduct to connect them to the loop near Torrence Parkway was too expensive for either company to handle, and they were basically out of luck as well.
 There was also much contention between the interurbans and the city over who would operate the subway.
 The Cincinnati Traction Company wanted to operate it, but the interurbans said if they did then they'd be shut out just as they already were.
 Many of the interurbans that were built to broad gauge so they could operate on the street railway were squeezed out by incredibly expensive lease terms and restrictions, and they feared the same fate in the subway with Cincinnati Traction running it.

 PCC Cars, Trolleybuses, and the End of the Line

 The 1930s was a time of transition for many street railway companies, with the Great Depression causing reduced ridership and putting pressure on the companies to economize and modernize their operations.
-While Cincinnati ridership peaked near 100 million in 1929, and about 30 million in northern Kentucky, it dropped by some 40% at the worst part of the Depression.
+While Cincinnati ridership peaked near 100 million in 1929, with about 30 million in northern Kentucky, it dropped by some 40% at the worst part of the Depression.
 The streetcar was still king of operations, but the writing was on the wall.
 The early part of the decade saw the opening of the Western Hills Viaduct in 1932 to replace the obsolete Harrison Avenue Viaduct just a short distance south.
 While this new viaduct improved streetcar service to Fairmount and Westwood, it also greatly improved automobile access to those same neighborhoods.
 The same was true later in the decade when Columbia Parkway was opened in 1938.
-The East End car line got some new private right-of-way along the highway, but the significantly reduced travel time for drivers to East Walnut Hills, Hyde Park, Columbia-Tusculum, Mt.
+The East End car line got some new private right-of-way along the highway, but the significantly reduced travel time for motorists to East Walnut Hills, Hyde Park, Columbia-Tusculum, Mt.
 Lookout, Linwood, Fairfax, and Mariemont ultimately led to the collapse of all the east side streetcar lines.
 For that reason, Columbia Parkway basically killed off Peeble's Corner, which depended on the high number of passengers going through there and transferring between lines.

-1936 saw the introduction of the first electric trolleybuses to Cincinnati, on the Clark Street line that used Spring Grove Avenue to get to Chester Park.
+1936 saw the introduction of the first electric trolleybuses to Cincinnati, on the Clark Street line that traversed Spring Grove Avenue to Chester Park.
 The tracks on Spring Grove Avenue needed replacing, and the street had to be repaved.
 To avoid the cost of renewing the tracks, the traction company decided to try out trolleybuses on this line.
 These vehicles were an easy sell in Cincinnati since the dual overhead wiring needed for them was already in place.
 Changes had to be made at switches and crossovers, but in general little other modification was necessary.
 They proved their versatility by being able to maneuver around other vehicles while still remaining connected to the wires.
 Being electric, they were much quieter than gasoline or diesel buses, and they were probably quieter than the streetcars they replaced, since they had rubber wheels instead of steel.
-The trial was successful, and a few other lines were converted, but the coming of World War II would halt the changeover of much of the system until later.
+The trial was successful, and a few other lines were converted, but the coming of World War II would temporarily halt the changeover of much of the system.

 At the same time, the Green Line in Kentucky was being decimated by private bus competition.
 Kentucky didn't begin restricting competing bus lines until much later than Ohio, so the effects were much more acute.
 The Green Line responded in part by introducing some of its own bus lines and extending other routes with buses.
 They also converted the 6-Rosedale and 7-Latonia routes to electric trolleybuses in 1937 after adding a second overhead wire.
 The main reason for this was to abandon the worn streetcar tracks on these heavy-haul lines, but also to retain entrance to Dixie Terminal, which only allowed electrically powered vehicles to enter the building.
 The 3-Ludlow route was also converted to trolleybuses in 1939, and this would be the last electric conversion on the Kentucky side of the river.
 With the Green Line trying to outcompete other bus lines, buying out competitors and acquiring their vehicles, and with concerns about flood-prone routes that were just as troublesome for trolleybuses as for streetcars, northern Kentucky saw an earlier and more gradual switchover to gasoline and diesel buses than Cincinnati.